Review Counsel in Connecticut Divorce Mediation

 Why Should I Use Review Counsel?

 Your mediator may be excellent at helping you talk through your family’s concerns and fears and drawing up a peaceful agreement for your divorce.
-Your mediator may be able to give you some basic, relevant information about divorce laws.
-However, even if your mediator is a lawyer, a mediator must remain neutral, and thus cannot give you legal advice.
+In addition, your mediator may be able to give you some basic, relevant information about divorce laws.
+However, even if your mediator is a lawyer, a mediator must remain neutral and thus cannot give you legal advice.

 While mediation is meant to be neutral and cooperative, it’s still important to have an advocate focused on your best interests, goals, needs, and concerns.
 Your attorney is there to assess your situation explain the law as it pertains to you, answer questions, give suggestions, guide you through, and help you make informed decisions.
-Your review counsel helps ensure that your divorce agreement is well-informed, fair and enforceable, accurately reflects what you are your spouse agreed to, and you understand it — saving you time, frustration, and money in the years to come.
+Your review counsel helps ensure that your divorce agreement is well-informed, fair, enforceable, and accurately reflects what you and your spouse agreed upon.
+You understand it — saving you time, frustration, and money in the years to come.

 The attorneys at Freed Marcroft guide select clients through the legal aspects of divorce while remaining mindful of their overall wellness, including as mediators and mediation review counsel.
-To discuss our helping with your situation, contact us either here or by phone at 860-560-8160.
+To discuss our helping with your situation, contact us here.